citartec/TkMid/README.md

 Will run on any Linux and Windows that has Python installed.
 Will also run on the Raspberry Pi OS, i've not tired Mac but most likely if you install python

+Left click on the edge of widgets to move them, they will snap to a grid.
+Right click on the widgets to get midi options and other things (Radio buttons need a right click on the actual buttons) Right click on the background to create new sliders, buttons, set midi in and out.

 Features

     Spawnable widgets